- $13 Billion+ Won

 - Protecting Families Since 1988

 Workers’ compensation laws vary from state to state.
 But what brings those laws together — including those in Alabama — is that workers’ comp is supposed to benefit both the employer and the injured worker.
 When the injured worker suffers from employers' trying to take advantage of the system, however, it’s important to have an attorney by your side.

 Our attorneys in Birmingham have expert knowledge in the details of Alabama’s workers’ compensation laws.
-They can walk you through your claim, and if complications arise they are able to assist you there as well.
-Employers and their insurance companies may try and deny your claim for unfair reasons, or try and offer you less compensation than you deserve for your injury.
+They can walk you through your claim, and if complications arise, they are able to assist you there, as well.
+Employers and their insurance companies may try to deny your claim for unfair reasons or attempt to offer you less compensation than you deserve for your injury.

-Big companies may try and game the system, but with Morgan & Morgan’s resources behind you, you can have a chance to get the workers’ comp that your injury requires, and not just what an insurance company trying to save money says you need.
+Big companies may try to game the system, but with Morgan & Morgan’s resources behind you, you can have a chance to get the workers’ comp your injury requires, and not just what an insurance company trying to save money says you need.
 Have you or a loved one been injured on the job?
-Whether you’re dealing with an employer pushing back or have a particularly complicated claim you need help filing,
+Whether you’re dealing with an employer pushing back or have a particularly complicated claim, you need help filing,

 We may be able to help you.
-Contact our Birmingham office by filling out a free, no-obligation case review and get a no-obligation evaluation of your case today.
+Contact our Birmingham office by filling out a free, no-obligation case review today.

 What is the Workers’ Compensation Claims Process in Alabama?

 The first thing to figure out when dealing with an injury on the job is figuring out whether your company offers workers’ compensation insurance.
 By law in Alabama, the general rule is that any employer with five or more employees must offer workers’ comp.